Lanecrest/Coin-Thief/README.md

 Road Map
 =
-This game was originally developed in February 2023 as a training exercise to develop Python programming skills.
-A major revision and refinement was initiated in April 2023 to be submitted for a Pygames contest.
-There are no plans to develop the game further past its submission for the Pygames.
+This game is functional as is with cohesive gameplay, but as my first attempt at a more complex project, the code is sloppy in place and uses what I know now are some bad habits.
+In the future I would like to recode some parts but this would effectively be all back-end and add no real new functionality to the game.

 Credits
 =
 Lanecrest Tech © 2023

-This program is free software released under the MIT License and is submitted as a Devpost Pygames entry in acccordance with their [rules](https://pygames.devpost.com/rules).
+This program is free software released under the MIT License.